How to Decode Them

 Therefore, 20% of the oatmeal's calories come from fat, confirming our belief that it's a healthy, low-fat choice for breakfast.

-In a 2003 survey by the International Food Information Council Foundation (IFIC), 83 percent of people reported that they always or sometimes looked at ingredient or nutrition
+In a 2003 survey by the International Food Information Council Foundation (IFIC), 83 percent of people reported that they always or sometimes looked at ingredient or nutrition information.

 It's All About the Sugar